florating/skincare-routine-helper/README.md

 - [x] 10/11: display user's cabinet, AM routine, and PM routine
 - [ ] add products to user's cabinet, AM routine, and/or PM routine
     - [x] 10/14: to cabinet from search results page
-        - [ ] need to check if a the product already exists in the cabinet
+        - [x] 10/15: checkbox (to add to cabinet) is disabled if the product already exists in the user's cabinet
+    - [x] 10/18: setup generic AM routine page
+        - [x] 10/18: setup draggable/sortable feature
+        - [ ] connect to db to save results (AJAX)
+        - [ ] customize dropdown menu for each product type (as indicated in SkincareStep object)
+        - [ ] optional: for custom routines, will need to add a button to add a new step to the routine (React component?)
 </details>

 #### **Complete questionnaire for user profile:**